 At Millennium Physicians we use the most advanced radiation equipment and technology to treat cancer.
-This technology allows for less irradiation to normal tissue, thereby reducing the toxicity of radiotherapy and improving our patients’ quality of life.
-With a variety of the latest techniques in radiation oncology, it is possible for us to deliver a higher radiation dose to the tumor and increase the likelihood of cure.
+This technology allows for less irradiation to normal tissue, thereby reducing the toxicity of radiotherapy and improving our patient's quality of life.
+With a variety of the latest techniques in radiation oncology, it is possible for us to deliver a higher radiation dose to the tumor and increase the likelihood of a cure.

-Our board certified Radiation Oncologists will work with your primary doctor and other cancer specialists, such as surgeons and medical oncologists, to oversee your care and provide the most effective outcome based on your cancer type.
+Our board-certified Radiation Oncologists will work with your primary doctor and other cancer specialists, such as surgeons and medical oncologists, to oversee your care and provide the most effective outcome based on your cancer type.

 Radiation therapy, or radiotherapy, is the use of various forms of radiation to safely and effectively treat cancer and other diseases.
 Radiation therapy works by damaging the genetic material within cancer cells.
 Once this happens, the cancer cells are not able to grow and spread.
 When these damaged cancer cells die, the body naturally removes them.
 Normal cells are also affected by radiation, but they are able to repair themselves in a way that cancer cells cannot.
 Your radiation oncologist will develop a plan to deliver the radiation to the tumor area, shielding as much surrounding normal tissue as possible.

 It is important for you to discuss the goal of your treatment with your radiation oncologist.
-The goal of radiation therapy is to deliver enough radiation to kill the cancer cells while preventing damage to healthy tissue.
+The goal of radiation therapy is to deliver enough radiation to kill cancer cells while preventing damage to healthy tissue.
 There are several ways to do this.
-Depending on the location, size and type of cancer, you may receive one or a combination of techniques.
+Depending on the location, size, and type of cancer, you may receive one or a combination of techniques.
 Your treatment team will help you decide which treatments are best for you.
 Radiation therapy may be used to:

 We currently offer the following radiation services: